Knowing how to choose the right color pants to complement the rest of your wardrobe is a key component to looking sharp.

 So the right pair of khakis can easily become the pants you pull out of your closet most often.

-Grey Pants
+Gray Pants

-Throw on a navy shawl collar sweater, a pair of grey chinos and some stylish brown dress shoes, and you can go damn near anywhere feeling confident that you’ll be the most stylish man in the room.
+Throw on a navy shawl collar sweater, a pair of gray chinos and some stylish brown dress shoes, and you can go damn near anywhere feeling confident that you’ll be the most stylish man in the room.

 White Pants